i5hi/rust-mobile/part1.md

 $HOME/Android/Sdk/ndk/<version_number>/toolchains/llvm/prebuilt/linux-x86_64/bin/aarch64-linux-android29-clang --version
 ```

 ## Part 2: Using Android builds with Dart-C FFI

+In the next part, we will call this C library via Dart on an Android device.

 ## Part 3: Build Targets for iOS
 ## Part 4: Using iOS builds with Dart-C FFI
 ## Part 5: Automating for easier development